Feyerabend/ABC80/BEFORE.md

 could mark the start of the *microcomputer*.
 It was introduced at a computer fair, one kilometer from where I grew up, Älvsjömässan in 1972.
 Besides the Transdata in 1972, there was a Univac 1972 and a Q1.
 All of them had the 8008.
-All of the born in 1972, including the processor.
+All of them were born in 1972, including the processor.
 The Q1 can be seen in the video: https://www.youtube.com/watch?v=dB3V_Q9wQ-M&t=6s.
 The Univac 1982 can be seen at: https://www.youtube.com/watch?v=9KojS1ezQIY.
 And the Transdata have no video, but some presentation at: